Stewart Copeland: The Police reunion (2007–2008)

 At the 2007 Grammy Awards, Copeland, Andy Summers and Sting performed the song "Roxanne" together again as the Police.
-This marked the band's first public performance since 1986 (they had previously reunited only for an improvised set at Sting's wedding party in 1992 and for their induction into the Rock and Roll Hall of Fame in 2003).
+This marked the band's first public performance since their induction into the Rock and Roll Hall of Fame in 2003.
 One day later, the band announced that in celebration of the Police's 30th anniversary, they would be embarking on what turned out to be a one-off reunion tour on May 28, 2007.
 During the tour, Copeland also released his compilation album The Stewart Copeland Anthology, which was composed of his independent work.

 In 2007, the French government appointed Copeland (along with Police bandmates Summers and Sting) a Chevalier of the Ordre des Arts et des Lettres.

 The group performed 151 dates across five continents, concluding with a final show in August 2008 at Madison Square Garden, New York.

-Projects (2008–present)
+Projects (Since 2008)

 In 2008, RIM commissioned Copeland to write a "soundtrack" for the BlackBerry Bold smart phone.
 He created a highly percussive theme of one minute's length from which he evolved six ringtones and a softer 'alarm tone' that are preloaded on the device.

 In March 2008, he premiered his orchestral composition "Celeste" at "An Evening with Stewart Copeland", part of the Savannah Music Festival.
 The performance featured classical violinist Daniel Hope.
 His appearance at Savannah included a screening of Everyone Stares: The Police Inside Out and a question and answer session.
 Also in 2008, he was commissioned by the Dallas Symphony Orchestra to create a percussion piece involving primarily Indonesian instruments.
 "Gamelan D'Drum" was first performed in Dallas on February 5, 2012, and had its European Premiere at the Royal Academy of Music in London in July 2012.

 On August 21, 2009, at SummerFest 2009, Copeland unveiled the composition "Retail Therapy", which was commissioned by the Music Society.
-He performed three more original works: "Kaya", "Celeste", and "Gene Pool", the last accompanied by San Diego-based percussion ensemble red fish blue fish.
+He performed three more original works: "Kaya", "Celeste", and "Gene Pool", the last accompanied by San Diego–based percussion ensemble red fish blue fish.
 He attended a composer's roundtable and a question and answer discussion in conjunction with the festival.
 Copeland wrote the score for a theatrical presentation of Ben-Hur, which premiered on September 17, 2009, at the O2 Arena in London.
 He provided English-language narration of the production, which is performed in Latin and Aramaic.
 His memoir Strange Things Happen: A Life with The Police, Polo, and Pygmies was released by HarperCollins in September 2009.
 The book chronicles events in his life from childhood through his work with the Police and to the present.
 In October 2009, he was a guest on Private Passions, the biographical music discussion program on BBC Radio 3.